 Emergencies and Illnesses

-Although dates for homework, reading journals, reports, and the final project submissions are firm, I understand that circumstances arise when you are not able to attend class.
+Although dates for homework, reading journals, reports, and the final project submissions are firm, I understand that circumstances arise when you are not able to attend meetings and synchronous sessions.
 If you cannot attend class, you must let me and your team know as soon as possible since this will impact the work your team needs to accomplish during the current sprint.
+You are also expected to understand the material that was presented in class.
+Even an excused absence does not excuse you from learning the skills and concepts.

 When circumstances are known ahead of time (e.g., academic activities, athletic events, religious holy days), I expect you to make arrangements with me before the activity occurs.
 Normally, we will identify an alternative date for the due date.

-When circumstances cannot be reasonably anticipated (e.g., illness, family emergencies, serious injury), I expect you to notify me as soon as is reasonably possible.
+When circumstances cannot be reasonably anticipated (e.g., illness, family emergencies, serious injury, etc), I expect you to notify me as soon as is reasonably possible.
 (Email is fine.)
-In the case of medical problems that require you to miss several classes, I expect a written note from a medical professional or counselor that indicates that your health interfered with the course activity.
+In the case of medical problems that require you to miss several classes or request multiple extensions on assignments, I expect a written note from a medical professional or counselor that indicates that your health interfered with the course activity.
 (I do not need to know any details of the medical problem, but I do need to know that you sought help and that the medical professional believed meeting the deadline would likely interfere with your health.)
+OR, you may work with academic support staff and have them contact me on your behalf.
+Keeping in contact is especially important when taking an online class.

-Absolute Deadline: All homework must be turned in by the date of finals by 5:00 pm; submissions received after that time will not be counted in the grading of the course.
+Absolute Deadline: All homework must be turned in by the last date of finals by the time specified by the Registrar (usually 5:00 pm, although it may be pushed back to midnight); submissions received after that time cannot be counted in the grading of the course without a formal extension (requested through the Registrar’s Office).

 Absences and Lateness

 Your classmates and teammates depend on your contributions to learn new material and complete the required work for this course.
 Don’t let them down!
-You are expected to arrive on time and participate actively in every class.
+You are expected to participate actively every weekday, even if you cannot join us “in class”!!

 I encourage students who plan to observe religious holidays that coincide with class meetings or assignment due dates to consult with me in the first three weeks of classes so that we may reach a mutual understanding of how you can meet the terms of your religious observance and also the requirements for this course.

-If you need to miss more than two class periods for an exceptional reason (e.g. to attend an academic conference, deal with a family emergency, or due to long-term illness) please talk to me as soon as possible and we will make an alternate arrangement.
+If you need to miss more than two class periods or need multiple assignment extensions for an exceptional reason (e.g. to attend an academic conference, deal with a family emergency, or due to long-term illness) please talk to me as soon as possible and we will make an alternate arrangement.

-Through the course (usually Monday and possibly Wednesday), I may ask you to sit in different places in the classroom for small group discussions and to work on in-class assignments, usually by some random method.
+Throughout the course , I may ask you to break out in Collaborate (or WebEx?) into random groups for small group discussions and to work on in-class assignments.
 This is to encourage you to meet new people and get different viewpoints on the material during discussions.

-You will be assigned to work with a team of 4 other people (teams of 5 total) in order to develop web-based software for a local client that is a non-profit organization.
+You will be assigned to work with a team of 4+ other people in order to develop web-based software for a local “client” that is a non-profit organization or staff/faculty of Grinnell College.
 Depending upon the current availability of clients, you may be extending existing code or starting a new project.

 We have alumni mentors who support each team’s development efforts.
-They come to campus early in the term to meet face-to-face with their assigned team, and then they maintain contact with the team during the remainder of the term, using remote meetings and other digital communication services.
+They maintain contact with the team during the term, using remote meetings and other digital communication services.

 Please take a moment to review the Computer Science Department’s Academic Honesty Policy.
 This course is one important and practical step on your transition to becoming practicing computer scientists, whether you plan to work in the industry or continue on in academic research.
 Since we will be creating software that will be published and used by clients, you must practice appropriate attribution habits so that they become second nature.
 Failure to do so may cause embarrassment and lawsuits in the “real world” (see Sam’s excellent exposition on the subject since I don’t think I can say it better).
 While we are here in class, forgetting to credit a source or a collaborator may be cause for disciplinary action.

 There are two main categories of assignments in this course.
-Individual assignments are the Reading Journals (RJ), Homework (HW), and and your Ethics Paper.
+Individual assignments are the Reading Journals (RJ) and Homework (HW).
 I expect that you will write up your own answers and not copy from anyone else.
 If you ask anyone else (other than me) for help, proofreading, or comments, you must cite the person.
 If you go to another online or written source (other than our textbooks or other listed resources), cite it.
 When in doubt, cite!!
 You may use any standard citation style you like.

 Most of our work this term will be done collaboratively.
 Be sure to list everyone who works on code, documents, reports, and presentations with you.
 You only need to turn in one copy of an assignment for the whole group.
 You will “turn in” your portfolio as well, and these documents should cite everyone who worked with you to create each item in your portfolio.
 It is also very important to include citations for books or online sources that you used as reference material.
 Again, when in doubt, CITE!